 Divide into 4 equal portions.

-the help of your fore fingers.
+your fore fingers.
 Make few holes on it.

-Fry on both sides by drizzling some oil in the holes and around
+Fry on both sides by drizzling some oil in the holes and around the edges.

 To prepare the next one, keep the hot tawa under running water